dpshorten/CoTETE.jl/docs/src/index.md

 CurrentModule = CoTETE
 ```

-This package allows one to estimate the transfer entropy between event-based time series
+This package allows one to estimate the Transfer Entropy (TE) between event-based time series
 (such as spike trains or social media post times) in continuous time (that is, without discretising
 time into bins).